bchase78/wsndt/README.md

 the results are skewed, especially the round trip time is false.
 This in turn results in a misinterpretation of many of the other parameters.
 This problem could be overcome, if the NDT server could itself had support for websockets, which would eliminate the need for a proxy.
+Websockify ( https://github.com/kanaka/websockify ) is used for the proxy.

 To use the client only the installation of a websocket proxy on the NDT server is required.
 The client should then be served from the local webserver.